 Starting a new job is a rewarding and challenging time for a new employee.
 The employee’s excitement about the new role is often accompanied by confusion about what is expected of them and the processes of the job, which can be incredibly frustrating.
 As these first few days leave a lasting impression, it’s important to limit the confusion and frustration as much as possible, which is where a good induction program comes into play.

 Induction training is a form of introduction for new starters that enables them to do their work in a new profession or role.
-A thorough new employee induction training must cover a range of key topics, including:

 Firstly, employees are given accurate information about the role and the company, and expectations and responsibilities of employees are clearly outlined, helping to avoid misunderstandings and inefficiency later.